shaobo-jiao/explore-zone/database/note.md

 - Capacity
 - Access time: time ellapsed from read-write request to data transfer starting time
     - Seek time: arm moves to locate track
-    - rotational latency time: arm waits for disk rotation to locate sector
+    - rotational latency time: arm waits for platter rotation to locate sector
 - Data transfer rate
     - the rate at which data can be retrieved from or stored to the disk
     - Disk block: logical unit of storage allocation and retrieval